dionyziz/Automata/README.md

 Technology
 ==========
-Automata is written in HTML5 and Javascript for the client and Python for the server.
+Automata is written in HTML5 and Javascript for the client, Python for the server and Mysql for database.

+Use
+===
+Configure your application and run it.

+    $ cd (Automata_path)
+    $ cp backend/config.example.py backend/config.py
+    $ vim backend/config.py
+    $ python backend/setup.py
+    $ cd backend && python server.py

 Contributors
 ============